physicsmattersmcgill/physicsmattersmcgill/pages/simon_g.md

 <br><br>
 <b>What’s your life as a physics student like?
 What’s your research on?</b>
 <br><br>
 My research focuses on neutron stars, these cadavres of massive stars that have exploded into supernovaes.
-With once or twice the mass of the sun compressed into thesize of the island of Montreal, these objects are the most compact in the Universe, except for black holes.
+With once or twice the mass of the Sun compressed into thesize of the island of Montreal, these objects are the most compact in the Universe, except for black holes.
 By studying them, we can learn about the nature of matter at densities unobtainable on Earth.
 <br><br>
 I work on simulations that model the ejection of winds from the surface of neutron stars.
 These winds are caused by an accumulation of gas on the surface which quickly combusts by nuclear fusion, generating an enormous amount of energy in the form of X-ray photons.
 My day-to-day varies a lot.
 Sometimes, I spend the whole day reading papers or other forms of documentation.
 Other times, I work to build and improve my simulation codes, or do data analysis.
 I rarely have nothing on my plate!
 <br><br>